molyee-labs/mq/README.md

-[meque] is a stream-processing software, messaging broker (same as NATS, Kafka)
+[mq] is a stream-processing software, the message broker (same as NATS, Kafka) inspired by NNG project.